RedisLabs/redisraft/docs/Introduction.md

 Second, to achieve strong consistency, RedisRaft sacrifices some of the performance you get in traditional Redis and Redis Cluster deployments.
 This is because:

 1. The RedisRaft consensus algorithm requires several network round trips between nodes, which increases response times.
-2. When persisting to disk, RedisRaft records changes to disk immediately using the Redis AOF `always` persistence strategy (which is not the default for traditional Redis deployments).
+2. RedisRaft records changes to disk immediately using its own persistence mechanism.
+This mechanism's impact on performance is comparable to the Redis AOF `always` persistence strategy.